-Flooding caused by dam failure is among the most violent and destructive hazard events.
+Flooding caused by dam failure is among the most violent and destructive natural hazard events that exist.
 People are certainly susceptible to injury or death when exposed to dam inundation hazards.
 From a planning perspective, all populations exposed to dam failure hazards are considered vulnerable.